eslint/eslint/docs/src/maintain/overview.md

 ## The ESLint Team

-The ESLint team work together to develop and maintain ESLint.
+The ESLint team works together to develop and maintain ESLint.
 To learn more about the different roles on the ESLint team, refer to [Governance](../contribute/governance).
 To see the current team members, refer to [Team](https://eslint.org/team/).

 ## Organization Structure